badbatch/repodog/configs/swc-config/README.md

 ## Use package

-This package is designed to be used with `rollup` as it allows the the config to be a javascript file.
+This package is designed to be used with `rollup` or `webpack` as it allows the the config to be a javascript file.
 The SWC command line library only supports a `.swcrc` json file.

 As a javascript file that is passed into rollup, you can override the configuration and it can be dynamically modified based off environment variables.

+### With Rollup

 ```javascript
 // rollup.config.cjs